 Julian Gallego '20

 Carleton awards credits for coursework from regionally accredited colleges and universities, with grades of C- or higher.
-Initially, we award general credit: equivalency to specific courses is determined by individual academic departments.
-Transfer students can bring in a maximum of 102 credits (equivalent to 18 Carleton courses).
+Initially, we award general credit; equivalency to specific courses is determined by individual academic departments.
 No credit is given for Ds in courses.

-Carleton meets the full financial need of admitted students through a combination of work, loans and Carleton grant assistance based on the students’ family need.
+Carleton meets the full financial need of admitted students through a combination of Carleton grant assistance, work study and loans based on the students’ demonstrated family need.

 Office of Admission